The barriers to effective communication

 Top solutions for problems with background noise

-Perceptual barriers to effective team communication represent the mental blocks people may have that influence their perceptions about certain people, situations, topics, or events.
+Perceptual barriers to communication represent the mental blocks people may have that influence their perceptions about specific people, topics, or events.

-These perceptions form intra-personal barriers that influence how people send, receive, or interpret messages in conversations.
+These perceptions form intra-personal barriers that affect how people send, receive, or interpret messages in conversations.

 Erica is also a staunch supporter of new surgical research — research her colleagues are still wary of.